Princeton Plasma Physics Laboratory: Research on artificial intelligence (AI) for fusion

+The Lab also conducts AI for fusion research on tokamaks at other facilities.
+PPPL researchers were involved in experiments where they successfully demonstrated the use of their machine learning system on DIII-D and KSTAR, using it to suppress instabilities known as edge localize modes while maintaining plasma performance.
+The Lab's researchers were also involved in a project to create an AI system that provide missing sensor data.
+The system, known as Diag2Diag, offers more detailed data than the real-world sensor could have provided and could ultimately reduce the cost of commercial fusion systems by reducing the number of diagnostics required.
+Other AI research at PPPL includes improved models for plasma heating and better identification methods for the magnetic shadows in fusion reactors.

 Other domestic and international research activities

 Laboratory scientists are collaborating with researchers on fusion science and technology at other facilities, including DIII-D in San Diego, EAST in China, JET in the United Kingdom, KSTAR in South Korea, the LHD in Japan, the Wendelstein 7-X (W7-X) device in Germany, and the International Thermonuclear Experimental Reactor (ITER) in France.

 PPPL manages the U.S. ITER project activities together with Oak Ridge National Laboratory and Savannah River National Laboratory.
 The lab delivered 75% of components for the fusion energy experiment's electrical network in 2017 and has been leading the design and construction of six diagnostic tools for analyzing ITER plasmas.
 The PPPL physicist Richard Hawryluk served as ITER Deputy Director-General from 2011 to 2013.
 In 2022, PPPL staff developed with researchers from other national labs and universities over several months a US ITER research plan during the joint Fusion Energy Sciences Research Needs Workshop.

 Staff are applying knowledge gained in fusion research to a number of theoretical and experimental areas including materials science, solar physics, chemistry, and manufacturing.
 PPPL also aims to speed the development of fusion energy through the development of an increased number of public-private partnerships.